Grey Gardens (2009 film): Plot

 The film is based on the life stories of the eccentric paternal aunt and first cousin of Jackie Kennedy, both named Edith Bouvier Beale.
-The elder Edith Bouvier Beale was the sister of Jackie Kennedy's father John Vernou Bouvier III and was referred to as "Big Edie", her daughter was referred to as "Little Edie".
-The Beale women were members of NYC high society, but in their later years, withdrew from the New York City life, taking shelter at their Long Island summer home/estate Grey Gardens.
-The house eventually fell into a state of disrepair that gave the Beale women notoriety.
+The elder Edith Bouvier Beale was the sister of Jackie Kennedy's father John Vernou Bouvier III and was nicknamed "Big Edie" while her daughter was called "Little Edie".
+The Beale women were members of New York City's high society but in their later years they withdrew from city life, living at their Long Island summer home/estate Grey Gardens.
+The house fell into a state of disrepair that gave the Beale women notoriety.

-Phelan Beale (husband of "Big Edie" and father of "Little Edie"), eventually divorced "Big Edie."
-In the movie, "Little Edie" decides to move to New York to pursue a career in acting (as well as an ill-fated romance with high-profile married man, Julius 'Cap' Krug).
-Her father frankly tells her that she has to find a husband to support her lifestyle.
-"Little Edie" sadly and slowly realizes her fate is to remain her mother's companion at Grey Gardens.
-The two women become reclusive and known around town as the highly eccentric proprietors of Grey Gardens, which has become decrepit and full of stray animals taken in by the Beale women.
-The plot includes the filming of the documentary Grey Gardens by Albert and David Maysles as well as flashback events in the Beales' past, including their arrival at the estate, the disintegration of Big Edie's marriage, and Little Edie's failed attempts to have her own life and find independence.
+Through flashbacks, we are shown the history of the family's move into the estate.
+Phelan Beale, husband of Big Edie and father of Little Edie, eventually divorced his wife.
+In the movie, Little Edie decides to move to New York to pursue a career in acting and an ill-fated romance with high-profile married man Julius "Cap" Krug.
+Her father tells her that she has to find a husband to support her lifestyle.
+Little Edie sadly and slowly realizes her fate is to remain her mother's companion at Grey Gardens.
+After Phelan dies, their two sons tell their mother that there is little money and she should sell the estate and move to Florida.
+Despite her son's attempt to help, Big Edie pridefully declares that the house is in her name, and that the only way she'll leave is if she dies.
+The two women become reclusive and known around town as the highly eccentric proprietors of the home, which has become decrepit and full of stray animals which are taken in by the Beale women.
+Because of this, the Suffolk County, New York health department comes with a warrant to inspect the mansion and see how it is overrun by cats, raccoons, and mountains of garbage.
+This causes them to condemn the property and put an eviction notice on the door.